tingerrr/hydra/src/core.typ

 /// Display a heading's numbering and body.
 ///
-/// - ctx (hydra-context): The hydra-context in which the element was found.
+/// - ctx (hydra-context): The context in which the element was found.
 /// - candidate (content): The heading to display, panics if this is not a heading.
 /// -> content
 #let display(ctx, candidate) = {